First Quarter 2022 vs. First Quarter 2021

 About CPI Aero

 CPI Aero is a U.S. manufacturer of structural assemblies for fixed wing aircraft, helicopters and airborne Intelligence Surveillance and Reconnaissance and Electronic Warfare pod systems, primarily for national security markets.
 Within the global aerostructure supply chain, CPI Aero is either a Tier 1 supplier to aircraft OEMs or a Tier 2 subcontractor to major Tier 1 manufacturers.
-CPI also is a prime contractor to the U.S. Department of Defense, primarily the Air Force.
+CPI Aero is also a prime contractor to the U.S. Department of Defense, primarily the Air Force.
 In conjunction with its assembly operations, CPI Aero provides engineering, program management, supply chain management, and MRO services.
-CPI Aero is included in the Russell Microcap® Index.

 CPI AEROSTRUCTURES, INC. AND SUBSIDIARIES